bluekitchen/btstack/port/windows-h4-zephyr/README.md

 To set the serial port of your Zephyr Controller, you can either update config.device_name in main.c or always start the examples with the correct `-u COMx` option.

+## Visual Studio 2022

+Visual Studio can directly open the provided `port/windows-windows-h4-zephyr/CMakeLists.txt` and allows to compile and run all examples.

-## Toolchain
+## mingw64

-The port requires a Unix-like toolchain.
-We successfully used [mingw-w64](https://mingw-w64.org/doku.php) to compile and run the examples. mingw64-w64 is based on [MinGW](https://en.wikipedia.org/wiki/MinGW), which '...provides a complete Open Source programming tool set which is suitable for the development of native MS-Windows applications, and which do not depend on any 3rd-party C-Runtime DLLs.'
+It can also be compiles with a regular Unix-style toolchain like [mingw-w64](https://www.mingw-w64.org). mingw64-w64 is based on [MinGW](https://en.wikipedia.org/wiki/MinGW), which '...provides a complete Open Source programming tool set which is suitable for the development of native MS-Windows applications, and which do not depend on any 3rd-party C-Runtime DLLs.'

-We've used the Msys2 package available from the [downloads page](https://mingw-w64.org/doku.php/download) on Windows 10, 64-bit and use the MSYS2 MinGW 64-bit start menu item to compile 64-bit binaries.

 In the MSYS2 shell, you can install everything with pacman: